Guides

 Startup incorporation, explained.

-- How to incorporate a Delaware C-CorpThe nine steps in order — name, registered agent, certificate, bylaws, board consent, founder stock, EIN, 83(b), compliance — and why each exists.
+- How to incorporate a Delaware C-CorpThe nine steps in order, and why each exists: name, registered agent, certificate, bylaws, board consent, founder stock, EIN, 83(b), compliance.

 - The 83(b) election, explainedWhy founders with vesting stock file it, how the 30-day IRS deadline works, and what missing it costs.

-- What an AI agent legally can and cannot doThe exact line between what software may automate in an incorporation and what the law reserves for humans — and why.
+- What an AI agent legally can and cannot doThe exact line between what software may automate in an incorporation and what the law reserves for humans, and why it sits there.

 - Post-incorporation checklistEverything after the filing: EIN records, banking and KYC, 83(b) proof, stock ledger, IP assignments, franchise tax.